 “How should I know?
 All I care for is the silver he offered.”

 “I didn’t actually meet him.
-Stop asking so many questions!” she struck me; damaging my face would not reduce the amount of silver she would receive.
+Stop asking so many questions!” she struck me; damaging my face would not reduce the amount of silver she received.

-My mistress massaged my forehead with her thumbs as she morphed my body into that of a mildly pretty halfling woman, a disguise which would dissolve by the morning.
-I wished ever so much that it would last.
+My mistress massaged my forehead with her thumbs as she morphed my body into a mildly pretty, halfling bat-woman, a disguise which would dissolve by the morning.
+I wished for it to last.
 Then maybe someone would purchase me to perform tedious chores rather than criminal operations.

 Tomorrow it would be the same, I would resurrect to find my abdomen void of the precious life I carried.
 I had hoped to hold her at least once.

-Gemma roughly dragged me to the great hall where the feast in honor of the great tournament would be held.
+Gemma dragged me to the great hall which hosted the feast in honour of the great tournament.

 “You can find your way from here,” my mistress declared.
 “Your new master is 100 throses away, straight ahead of you.”

 All content is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
-Please credit Nyla Woethief as the author when you share.
+Please credit Riley Duffield or Nyla Woethief as the author when you share.